 Solving Everything

-Greene is forthcoming in his goal to fundamentally change how we approach moral problems.
+Greene wants to fundamentally change how we approach moral problems.
 Remember the Tragedy of Commonsense Morality?
 Greene thinks we can solve this using dual-process theory.
 We can switch our brain to "manual mode," where cognitive control is dominant.
 From there, we can use utilitarianism to arbitrate our difficult moral problems.

 [Dan] Kahan's theory predicts that people who are more scientifically literate, rather than gravitating toward the truth, will simply be more adept at defending their tribe's position, whatever it happens to be.